patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/accessibility-fundamentals.md

 A core consideration for accessibility practices is assistive technologies that people may use to access your product.

 ### Keyboard
 Some users can’t use a mouse and rely on other methods of navigation instead, like a keyboard.
-A keyboard allows users to navigate through UI elements in the order that they appear on the page, typically using the tab key.
+A keyboard allows users to navigate through UI elements in the order that they appear on the page, typically using the <kbd>Tab</kbd> key.
 Keyboard users should be able to do anything that mouse users can, including viewing text that is shown upon hover or in popups.

 ### Screen readers
 When a user has impaired vision (temporary or permanent) that prevents them from viewing a screen, they can use a screen reader that reads visible and non-visible content aloud.
 Non-visible content includes hidden text, like tooltips, and alternative text (alt text) for icons, images, and links.